Bark for Life – Healthy Dog Treat Sponsor Project 2016

 The common denominator is that except for the biscuits the treats are all very high meat percentage or offal.

 I personally mostly provide my dog with the 100% meat based treats, for nutrition, teeth cleaning etc, but that is my preference.
 Even at 85% (most other treats besides 100%) are 3 times what dogs get in most dog food.

 It is a shame that not everyone got to try our roo jerky, roo tendons or bully sticks, but then again not everyone will understand the incredible value of these to their dogs.
-It seems that our job is more about education of the market, than selling these days.
-And unfortunately that is a reason why we are unable to sponsor more than we do.
+It seems that our job is more about the education of the market than selling these days.
+And unfortunately, that is a reason why we are unable to sponsor more than we do.
 If people don’t understand the value of meat based treats, they will continue buying supermarket treats and our sponsorship deals typically give us zero return.
 Fine if we were a charity, but to keep selling treats, one day we need to make a return.

 We hope that anyone who does stumble across our sample packs does a little research on the topic of meat based treats and dog food for dogs, before dismissing the most natural concept on earth.